digitalgust/miniJVM/README.md

 ## How to Remote debug:
+  Prepare:
   Desktop Computer : Run mini_jvm with flag: -Xdebug for debug mode .
-  iOS/Android simulator : no attached operation.
+  iOS/Android simulator : nothing to do .
-  iOS/Android device : check the device ip address from Setting.
+  iOS/Android device : check the device ip address from General Setting -> wifi ->(i).
   mini_jvm jdwp listen port is 8000.
    * Intelli idea : open the java project , menu Run .> Edit Configurations , + remote , Transport : socket , Debugger mode : attach , host is your mini_jvm running at host ip and port ,ex. "localhost:8000" .
    * Eclipse : configuration  like as idea .